 So the most recent research suggests that 'insight training' is the way round this.
 It's effectively what Survival Skills has been teaching since 1997.
 Firstly we need to understand error.
 Second, we need strategies to get out of trouble.
 Thirdly, we have to look at the road ahead of us and understand the Worst Case Scenario.
 So, approaching a corner, if we look at it with an understanding of just how our planned approach to the bend can go wrong, with that eventuality already in our heads we are able to respond appropriately when it DOES go wrong.
 This is the 'No Surprise?
 No Accident' approach to riding.

 So here are the first two things to remember:

 - the bike is almost always better than the rider - with the exception of some cruisers with limited ground clearance and perhaps some classics on skinny tyres, the bike will almost always LEAN beyond the point where the rider is getting uncomfortable - so long as we 'Keep some Bank in the Bank', to use one of our 'No Surprise' Rhyming Reminders.

 - the front tyre almost always has more STEERING grip than we'll ever use.
 Even on wet roads, virtually no one loses the front end simply by steering.
 Most crashes result from mixing lean angle with braking or simply running out of road.

 Here's a quick reminder of counter-steering, because that's one of two skills we may need.
 Push left, go LEFT.
 Push RIGHT, go right.
 Push harder, change direction FASTER.
 Remember - trust that front tyre to steer.

 So what are the three options I talked about?

 Option A:- keep it simple and steer

-i) look through the corner at your exit, not at the problem in front
+look through the corner towards the way out (the 'exit' of the bend) and NOT at the problem in front of you